The Best Things to Do in Matsumoto, Japan

 Location: 3 Chome-3-20 Ote, Matsumoto, Nagano 390-0874, Japan // MAP

 I know what you’re thinking… pizza?
 Really?
 But after living in Japan for some time we needed a pizza fix and found Pizza Verde.
 This small pizza restaurant serves delicious Napoli-style pizza.
 I recommend their regular Margherita or quattro formaggi (four cheese) or if you want to try something more unique, try the Shinshu apples and honey pizza!
-Pizza Verde is really popular so I recommend making a reservation on their website prior to visiting.
+Pizza Verde is popular so I recommend making a reservation on their website before visiting.

 Location: 4 Chome-8-22 Ote, Matsumoto, Nagano 390-0874, Japan // MAP